AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 Why Should I Choose Transit Architecture?
 -------------------------------------------

 Transit architecture is about building connectivity between cloud and on-prem in the most agile manner possible.
-In a transit architecture, there is one connection (not including the backup) between on-prem and a transit VPC.
+In transit architecture, only a single connection (not including the backup) is needed between on-prem and a transit VPC.
 Everything else (the spoke VPCs to on-prem traffic) is routed through the transit VPC.

 The alternative to transit architecture (often referred to as "flat" architecture) is to build one connection -- either IPSEC over Internet or Direct Connect -- each time a new VPC or VNet is spun up in the cloud.
-This requires changes to the on-prem edge, which results in a change control process that take several days or weeks to complete.
+This requires changes to the on-prem edge, which results in a change control process that can take several days or weeks to complete.

 How Does the Aviatrix Transit Network Solution Differ from Cisco's CSR-Based solution?
 ----------------------------------------------------------------------------------------